 - Full name of the nominee (or project), present position, organization or affiliation, mailing address, telephone number, and email.

-- A 500-word, clear, concise, and complete description of the achievement to be recognized and statement of how the efforts of the individual or organization meet the award criteria.
+- A brief and complete description of the achievement to be recognized and statement of how the efforts of the individual or organization meet the award criteria.

 - Electronic transmission of the nomination form and supporting materials is preferred.